-Choosing a Topic
+Choosing a Topic Activity #2

 Computer access will be helpful for activity #2, in which students are asked to explore topic areas of personal interest.
-Guiding questions assist the student in exploring possible topics, and students are asked to analyze topics for those that might make suitable projects.
+Guiding questions are provided to assist the student in exploring possible topics, and students are asked to analyze topics for those that might make suitable projects.